Curriculum Overview and Policy

 Our intent in St Oswald’s is for all pupils to have access to an exciting science curriculum that encourages and develops curiosity and discovery through the engagement of scientific enquiry and knowledge.

-Our Science curriculum offers the opportunity to make cross curricular links and encompasses key elements of STEM including opportunities to maintain the freedom and flexibility for the children to gain knowledge through their own experience, enquiries and discoveries.
+The HEP Science curriculum offers the opportunity to make cross curricular links and encompasses key elements of STEM including opportunities to maintain the freedom and flexibility for the children to gain knowledge through their own experience, enquiries and discoveries.

-In St Oswald’s, we are scientists; we encourage the children to be hands-on with their science lessons.
+In St Oswald’s, we encourage the children to be hands-on with their science lessons.
 We want our children to be independent learners and ‘be equipped with the scientific knowledge required to understand the uses and implications of science, today and for the future.’
 (National Curriculum).
 Our intent is to promote a life-long love of science recognising the impact that humanity has on the world, instilling a recognition of science as an innovative, exciting and relevant career choice.

 Science – Implementation